KindleModding/kindlemodding.github.io/jailbreaking/WinterBreak/index.md

                 <p>Wait around 30 seconds, and your Kindle will say something along the lines of "Now you are ready to install the hotfix"</p>
                 <p>Once it does, turn Airplane mode back on and you can move onto the post-jailbreak stage!</p>
                 <p class="highlight">
-                    If you don't see any funky text, ensure Airplane mode is on.
-Once the text appears, turn it off and delete <code>update.bin.tmp.partial</code> from your device if present
+                    If you don't see any funky text, ensure Airplane mode is off.
+Once the text appears turn it on, if present, delete the <code>update.bin.tmp.partial</code> file from your device to prevent an automatic update
                 </p>
                 <img src="./winterbreak_run.png" />
             </div>